superluminar-io/serverless-workshop/docs/static-hosting.md

    ```
 1. Get the frontend URL from the CloudFormation output and visit the site.

-### ❓ Questions

-- What is the impact of the S3 bucket configuration?
-- What are the differences between static hosting with CloudFront and an S3 bucket with _static website hosting_ enabled?
-- How do we manage cache invalidation?

 ---

 You can find the complete implementation of this lab [here](https://github.com/superluminar-io/serverless-workshop/tree/main/packages/lab5).